• Dr. and Mrs. Cherry - Highly-educated, long-term prudent investors who desire clarity in their retirement plan to continue to be faithful stewards.

 • Daisy - 71 year old widow who planned well financially and now wants to ensure she is investing wisely, simplify her accounts, and smoothly pass assets on to her children.

-Daisy is 72 years old and retired from the local bank just over 5 years ago.
-For over 40 years Daisy and her husband Bob saved and prepared for a long retirement together.
+Daisy is 71 years old and retired from the local bank just over 5 years ago.
+For over 40 years, Daisy and her husband Bob saved and prepared for a long retirement together.
 Sadly, cancer had other plans, and now Daisy was facing retirement solo.
 She did have her Bible, her close group of ladies who meet every week, and a determined attitude.
-She was ready for this next phase of her life.
+She is ready for this next phase of her life.

-Thankfully, Bob and Daisy had planned well financially and their children are healthy and on their own.
+Thankfully, Bob and Daisy had planned well financially, and their children are healthy and on their own.
 Finances didn’t worry Daisy.
 Life was so much simpler now than it had been in the past.
-She wanted to ensure she invested wisely and did not make any big mistakes.
+She wants to know she invested wisely and not make any big mistakes.
 She also wants to trim down the number of accounts she owns.
 Through job changes and moves, she had accumulated seven investment accounts, not to mention the various savings accounts, CDs, and money markets.

 Daisy’s main goals are to: